Monday, November 14, 2022

 So far, no other reference to the dolls has turned up in 1893, so it may be that some enterprising person saw an opportunity to create a doll inspired by the books and to capitalize on them.
 It is a shame that it did not occur to that person to copyright their unique doll.
 Also, no earlier reference to topsy-turvy dolls has turned up in newspaper searches.
 There is no way of knowing what these first topsy-turvy dolls depicted.

-The next reference to topsy-turvy dolls appeared in The Daily Picayune of New Orleans.
+The next reference to topsy-turvy dolls appeared in The Daily Picayune of New Orleans in 1896.
 Note that Mrs. Crouch attended the reunion of the WCTU in Chicago and reported on her visit to several reformatories.
 She focused on the work of the Erring Woman's Refuge in Chicago, where the inmates had raised funds by dressing 7,000 topsy-turvy dolls for Christmas sales.
 She was asked what a topsy-turvey doll was and replied that "it was a rag doll, with one end having the face of child, and when turned down the other had the face of an old black mammy.
 Thus, whichever way the little one chose to turn her doll it was sure to be dressed."
 This suggests, again, that the topsy-turvy dolls were not widely known.

 This is also the first reference I've found that indicates a topsy-turvy doll in which one doll was black and the other was white.
 The Erring Women's Refuge was dedicated to reforming fallen women.